warrendeleon/rn-warrendeleon/docs/planning/user-stories/stories/US-001-smooth-responsive-interactions.md

 This user story addresses the #1 user complaint about app performance and directly impacts app store ratings and user retention.

+**Real-world scenario**: A user scrolling through the Settings screen to change language expects instant 60 FPS scrolling like iOS native apps.
+Currently, they experience visible stuttering and frame drops.

 **Related Epic**: See [EPIC-001](../epics/EPIC-001-performance-optimization.md) for business value, success metrics, and technical approach details.

 ---